-Rear End Shunt: How to claim the compensation for whiplash injuries and vehicle damagea in a rear end vehicle road traffic accident
+Rear End Shunt: How to claim the compensation for whiplash injuries and vehicle damage in a rear end vehicle road traffic accident

-Rear end shunt: Discover what a rear end shunt is, examples of who is legally at fault for rear end shunts and multiple collisions, the common type of injury and compensation amounts, what you should do immediately following a road accident and the importance of using a specialist solicitor to recover the maximum amount of compensation in your claim.
+Discover what a rear end shunt is: see solicitor examples of who is legally at fault for rear end shunts and multiple collisions; discover the common type of injury and compensation amounts; find out what you should do immediately following a road accident and the importance of using a specialist solicitor to recover the maximum amount of compensation in your claim.

 What is a rear end shunt?